kasif-apps/marshal/readme.md

 It doesn't yet support:

-- Javascript Uint8Array
+- Uint8Array
-- Javascript Uint16Array
+- Uint16Array
-- Javascript Uint32Array
+- Uint32Array
+- ArrayBuffer
+- DataView
+- TypedArray

 It can handle circular and non circular references, meaning any bound objects before serialization will be bound after deserialization as well.